goran-mahovlic/lvgl-rasp-sdl/README.md

-# LVGL application for Raspberry Pi 3
+# LVGL application for Raspberry Pi CM4 (RAspbian 64bit)

 "Demo printer" LVGL application for Raspbery Pi CM4 using SDL library.
 This project was made from `lvgl-port-linux-frame-buffer`